manojkumar-github/MachineLearningprojects/README.md

 2) Analyze the tweets and understand the customer behavior for taking Decisions for optimizing customer satisfaction
 3) Suggest the ideas to the business team

+Note: This is the not the optimzed analysis of this project as it was done in less than 15 minutes of time .
+This is only for demonstration purpose.

 Results: